Energy in Germany

-Key to Germany's energy policies and politics is the "Energiewende", meaning "energy turnaround" or "energy transformation".
-The policy includes phasing out nuclear power by 2022, and progressive replacement of fossil fuels by renewables.
-The nuclear electricity production lost in Germany's phase-out was primarily replaced with coal electricity production and electricity importing.
+Key to Germany's energy policies and politics is the Energiewende, meaning "energy turnaround" or "energy transformation".
+The policy includes nuclear phaseout (completed in 2023) and progressive replacement of fossil fuels by renewables.
+However, contrary to plan, the nuclear electricity production lost in Germany's phase-out was primarily replaced with coal electricity production and electricity importing.
 One study found that the nuclear phase-out caused $12 billion in social costs per year, primarily due to increases in mortality due to exposure to pollution from fossil fuels.
+Germany has been called "the world's first major renewable energy economy".
+German governments support the European Green Deal.
+Germany made a commitment to phasing out coal power by 2030.